In Record Mode, nulls are not explicitly identified in the Record parcel, when Return‑statement‑info 'Y' was not specified.

 The rules then account for the effects of operations on the elementary operands (explicit data type conversion in description phrases of expressions, arithmetic operations in expressions, character operations in expressions, and functions and aggregate operations in expressions).

 The contents of each item are in client internal format as determined by the resulting data type of the expression.
-See Data Type.
+See Table 65 on page 428.

 For the form that a null value takes in each of these data types, see “Manipulating Nulls” in SQL Fundamentals (B035‑1141).